speechbrain/benchmarks/benchmarks/CL_MASR/README.md

 ## 🛠️️ Installation

-To set up SpeechBrain-MOABB, follow these steps:
+To set up the benchmark, follow these steps:

 1. Clone the benchmark repository and install SpeechBrain: